How I failed miserably. And then learned.

 Now I have perspective.
 Doing this showed me it was a FACT that I didn’t fail but learned.

-Today (one year after our little fiasco), I am happy to tell you that I had put it all to use for my new company Windshift, a corporate hybrid training company.
+Today I am happy to tell you that I had put it all to use for my keynotes on creativity and innovation and to improve the way I approach my business.

 So, in the end, it isn’t entirely true, I didn’t fail miserably.
 I actually didn’t fail to my eyes.
 I’ve learned.
 The hard way: through a fast-paced, condensed, emotional rollercoaster.
 But I’ve learned.